ALPS + DOLOMITES PHOTO TOUR

 - Solid laundry bar (I use one from Ethique)

-Day 1: Meet the group in my dreamy hometown Kufstein (a short train ride from Munich or Innsbruck).
-After a leisurely breakfast at 8.30am, we will go over the plan for the week ahead of us, have a look around town if you haven't already, do some light grocery shopping and drive to our first hike in Fieberbrunn.
+Day 1 - MOUNTAIN HUT: Meet the group in my dreamy hometown Kufstein (a short train ride from Munich or Innsbruck).
+I recommend you to stay at the Auracher Loechl the night before and walk up the Festung in the afternoon.
+The Kaisertal has all the best hikes, Naunspitze is amazing for photos.
+Hechtsee is super pretty in the early morning or late arvo.
+After a leisurely breakfast at the Auracher Loechl Hotel at 9am, we will go over the plan for the week ahead of us, have a look around town if you haven't already, do some light grocery shopping and drive to our first hike in Fieberbrunn.
 Tonight, we are staying in our first mountain hut.
+Don't worry, they have showers and incredible food.

-Day 2: Wake up to photograph sunrise at our front step.
+Day 2 - MOUNTAIN HUT: Wake up to photograph sunrise at our front step.
 The Wildseeloder is home to a small glacial lake; fancy a morning dip?
-We'll enjoy breakfast at the hut, walk down and drive to one of my favourite small towns in Tyrol, Rattenberg, for lunch.
-Continuing our drive, we will get to our second hike of the week.
+We'll enjoy breakfast at the hut, walk down and drive for 1.5h to one of my favourite small towns in Tyrol, Rattenberg, for lunch.
+Continuing our drive for another 1h, we will get to our second hike of the week.
 Olpererhuette is also where we will stay overnight.
 It's magic and should make for some excellent astrophotography too.

 PS.
-Don't worry, all the huts we are going to are fully catered and come with hot showers and comfy beds, rooms are shared.
+Again, don't worry, all the huts we are going to are fully catered and come with hot showers and comfy beds, rooms are shared.

-Day 3: Sunrise at this location is a must; as is a hearty mountain breakfast at the hut.
+Day 3 - HOTEL: Sunrise at this location is a must; as is a hearty mountain breakfast at the hut.
 Once we're back at the car park, we'll put our feet up during our longest drive of the trip; 3h to the majestic Lago di Braies.
-We will stay overnight at a hotel near the lake.
+We will stay overnight at a beautiful hotel near the lake and chill for sunset.

-Day 4: We'll kick off the day with likely a bunch of other travel photographers at the lake.
+Day 4 - MOUNTAIN HUT: We'll kick off the day with likely a bunch of other travel photographers at the lake.
 I dare you to jump in for that unique composition or just a bit of fun.
-In all seriousness, yes, this lake is well known but that's for a reason, and after going back many times over the last few years, I believe it's an integral part to a photo tour in the Dolomites.
+In all seriousness, yes, this lake is crazy well known but that's for a reason, and after going back many times over the last few years, I believe it's an integral part to a photo tour in the Dolomites.
 After a slow morning, we'll make our way up to the best car park in the world, Tre Cime di Lavaredo.
 We'll have lunch at one of my favourites en route.
 Then it's time to lace those hiking boots up again.
-Tonight, we are staying at a hut that is just as picturesque as its surroundings; the famous Dreinzinnenhuette.
+Tonight, we are staying at a hut that is just as picturesque as its surroundings; Rifugio De Auronzo.
+It's actually right next to the carpark, but if we'll go for a beautiful sunset hike to the famous Three Peaks (Tre Cime).

 This itinerary is open to changes given weather circumstances.